ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 Attackers with access to a Victim’s account, either through password reuse, phishing, social engineering, or credential theft, can exploit DULT’s Ownership model by using the Victim’s own tracker to monitor their location.
 Since the tracker is registered to the Victim, the system assumes the user is the legitimate Owner and suppresses any Unwanted Tracking alerts.
 This creates a significant blind spot, as the Victim is effectively tracked by their own Device without any warning.

-This threat differs from impersonation or replay attacks (see {{impersonation-attack-Tag-accessory-finding-network}} and {{replay-attack-accessory-network}}) because it does not rely on breaking cryptographic protections or evading detection algorithms.
+This threat differs from impersonation or replay attacks (see {{impersonation-attack-Tag-Accessory-finding-network}} and {{replay-attack-Accessory-network}}) because it does not rely on breaking cryptographic protections or evading detection algorithms.
 Instead, it leverages the legitimate trust relationship encoded in the protocol.
 The impact of this attack is high, as it results in silent tracking with no alert mechanism.
 The likelihood is medium, as account compromise is a relatively common occurrence in real-world settings, though it still requires some Attacker effort or opportunity.
 Overall, the risk level is high due to the complete circumvention of core notification systems.

 Partial mitigation may be possible through account activity monitoring, anomaly detection (e.g., login from unfamiliar location or Device), and notifications of significant account events (such as Tag access or Tag movement linked to a different Device).
 However, these features depend on Platform implementation and may not be uniformly enforced.